cacophony-wj/LeS/README.md

 There are also issues with some hoods causing bald heads to poke through that I have yet to resolve.
 This mostly happens when the PC wears a hooded robe and crouches, so if it bothers you, don't do either of those things.

-###  Someone (or something) tries to rope me into sex but everything just stops and I can't move.
+### CGO isn't leaning / dodging! _or_ When I go into an adult scene, I hear sounds and voices but they just stand there!

+I sometimes forget to run _Nemesis_ before uploading a build.
+Smack me on Github or in the channel and I'll do it.
+If you don't want to wait follow these instructions.

+1. Choose whichever variant you wish to play, _Light But Sexy_ or _Light But Kinky_
+2. Select  _Nemesis Unlimited Behavior Engine_ from the _Executables_ drop down box (same place as _SKSE_ and _BodySlide_)
+3. Press **RUN**
+4. **Only for _Light But Sexy_**: Ensure that _Archery Gameplay Overhaul_, _Combat Gameplay Overhaul SE_, _360 Movement Behavior SE_, _Gender Specific Animations_, and _Ultimate Combat / TK Dodge_ are all **CHECKED**
+5. **Only for _Light But Kinky_**: Ensure that _Archery Gameplay Overhaul_, _Combat Gameplay Overhaul SE_, _Gender Specific Animations_, and _Ultimate Combat / TK Dodge_ are all **CHECKED**
+6. Press **Update Engine**.
+Be patient, it can sometimes take upwards of three minutes.
+7. Once you receive the message "Engine Update Complete," press **Launch Nemesis Behavior Engine.** This will also require patience.
+8. When you receive the "Complete" message, close the Engine with the _X_ box.
+9. You are ready to play _Skyrim_ by choosing _SKSE_ from the _Executables_ drop down box and pressing **RUN**

+###  I did all that but the things are still just standing there, especially when I get attacked.

 The automatic animations triggered from Devious Devices and Cursed Loot seem to suffer from almost intolerable script lag at times.
 I understand it's a known issue that is being worked on, but until it is resolved, you'll have to break your immersion a bit.
-If an animation seems stuck with all participants standing still unable to move, open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
+If an animation seems stuck **and** there are no moans of pleasure, just various breathing and grunts (or silence), open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
 You may have to repeat this process at least once.

 ###  I'm locked into some gear and I can't move in third person.